 - Hold over 40 currencies in your account and easily switch between them whenever you need to

-- Wise Business Borderless Account is also available.
+- Wise Business Multi-currency Account is also available.
 If you’re planning to receive USD payments from US clients, this account is essential.
 It allows them to pay you with US local bank details – creating a streamlined experience for your clients.
 It also gives you access to many other currencies.

 I originally opened it to accommodate a US client who needed to pay me ‘like a local’ in US dollars.
-Wise was the only provider that offered local US bank details, without charging a monthly fee for maintaining a USD account.
+Wise was the only provider that offered local US bank details, without charging a monthly fee for a USD account.

 I’ve been impressed with the exchange rates and the speed of transfer – instant, in most cases.